Senior Executive. Author. Academic. Consultant.

 For 14 years until July 2015, Pat served the University of San Diego as the founding director of The Nonprofit Institute, creating nonprofit-focused graduate programs, a research center and community education programs serving hundreds of people and organizations each year.
 The Institute is frequently cited as one of the nation’s premier academic centers dedicated to advancing the work of third sector organizations.
 In creating the Institute, Pat realized a vision for an academic center that would interweave research, theory and practice.

 Pat's extensive executive management experience also includes eight-years as President/CEO of the Massachusetts Association of Community Development Corporations.
 While there she transformed a financially bankrupt organization into a nationally-recognized model for statewide CDC associations, leveraging nearly $200 million for Massachusetts community development efforts in the process.
 The organization remains a national leader in the community development field.

-Pat is the author of two books.
-The Lobbying Strategy Handbook, (SAGE Publications, 2012), an engaging “how-to” guide for nonprofit practitioners who are seeking a simple blueprint for learning how to take part in the legislative process, and, with Laura Deitrick, Cases in Nonprofit Management (SAGE 2017).
-More recently, she authored a chapter in Technology, Activism and Social Justice in a Digital Age (Oxford University Press, 2018), John McNutt, editor.
+Pat is the author of several books.
+The Lobbying Strategy Handbook, (SAGE Publications, 2012; forthcoming second edition, Oxford University Press), is an engaging “how-to” guide for nonprofit practitioners who are seeking a simple blueprint for learning how to take part in the legislative process. , and, She is co-author, with Laura Deitrick, of Cases in Nonprofit Management (SAGE 2017), and is a contributing author in Technology, Activism and Social Justice in a Digital Age (Oxford University Press, 2018), John McNutt, editor.